 Taken as one of the most challenging rides around the valley, the Scar Road comes out to be among the most rewarding ones as well.
-Fantastic mountain views on clear days and a thrilling single track ride that keeps on knocking your adrenaline to the edge makes the ride a memorable one for most people.
+Fantastic mountain views on clear days and a thrilling single-track ride that keeps on knocking your adrenaline to the edge makes the ride a memorable one for most people.
 If you stop anywhere on top of the Kakani hill, the views are just magnificent.
-Very less shops on the way so it’s a good idea to carry some food and lots of water.
+Very few shops on the way so it’s a good idea to carry some food and lots of water.

 Budhanilkantha – NagiGompa – Kapan

 This is another of the interesting rides in the valley rim.
-The route could just be the continuation of the scar road if you are not so tired after that long ride!
-We recommend you to start fresh however.
+The route could just be the continuation of the scarred road if you are not so tired after that long ride!
+We recommend you to start fresh, however.
 The uphill is horrendous from Budhanilkantha and climbs through the jungles of the Shivapuri National Park.
 This is followed by a nice single track which joins back to the jeep track after about 30 minutes.
 The downhill is one of the most enjoyed by skilled riders, very technical yet very interesting.
 Drop down to Kapan to take a wonderful view of the valley and fill your tummies at Boudha while enjoying its tranquil surrounding.

 Bhaktapur – Nagarkot – Sankhu